All Products

 Instance specifications

-The following table describes specifications of elastic instances.
-You can configure instance specifications based on your business requirements.
+The following table describes the specifications of CPU instances.
+You can select instance specifications based on your business requirements.

 Memory size (MB)